Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: System-bath Matsubara Dynamics

 where $\lambda_{\alpha n}$ and $\xi_{\alpha n}$ are Gaussian variates with unit variance.
 (Note that the random numbers in the imaginary parts of the sine coefficients are the same as those in the cosine coefficients of opposite $n$.)

 We will refer to \eqn{eq:matsubara_gle_dp} as the {\em Matsubara GLE}.
-With the exception of the driving term $-Q_n\zeta(t)$, this equation looks superficially like a simple generalisation to Matsubara modes of the classical GLE (\eqn{eq:gle}), and it reduces to CMD (classical dynamics on the centroid potential of mean force) when $M=1$.
+This equation looks superficially like a simple generalisation to Matsubara modes of the classical GLE (\eqn{eq:gle}), and it reduces to CMD (classical dynamics on the centroid potential of mean force) when $M=1$.
 However, when $M>1$, the complex noise generated by \eqn{eq:noise_complex_sampling} makes a major difference, since it satisfies a set of quantum fluctuation-dissipation relations

 where

 These relations ensure that the bath acts as a quantum thermostat such that the system Matsubara modes equilibrate to the (exact) quantum Boltzmann distribution.
 We emphasise that the only approximation made to obtain \eqn{eq:matsubara_gle_dp} from the exact quantum dynamics is to have smoothed the imaginary-time Feynman paths. \Eqn{eq:matsubara_gle_dp} is therefore exact, except for the neglect of real-time coherence.